sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 that your stipend will be taxed at ~26% in California.
 We've heard you can get much of it back if you save your receipts, something to look into.

-We'd recommend against working at a place that does not cover some part of your housing.
-If you have the financial ability to not care, then lucky you :-P.
+We recommend working at a place that covers some part of your housing, unless you have the financial ability to not care.

 <section id="Jobs-Perks" />
 ### Perks